lightly-ai/Lightly_LabelStudio_AL/tutorial/tutorial.md

 Last, we want to copy these 30 samples to a new directory on our local disk.
 First, you need to decide where to copy these samples to and export the path as environment variable.

-Next, head to the `Download` sections and use the first of the provided CLI command to copy the images without needing to download them.
+Next, head to the `Download` sections and use the first of the provided CLI commands to copy the images without needing to download them.
 Don't forget to replace the `input_dir` and `output_dir` by `input_dir=$WEATHER_DIR_RAW output_dir=$WEATHER_DIR_LABELLED`